openshift/installer/docs/user/azure/limits.md

 ## Network Security Groups

 Each cluster creates network security groups for every subnet within the VNet.
-The default install creates network security groups for the control plane and for the compuete node subnets.
+The default install creates network security groups for the control plane and for the compute node subnets.
 The default limit of 5000 for new accounts allows for many clusters to be created.
 The network security groups which exist after the default install are:

 1. controlplane